brigadecore/blog/content/2022-05-23-leave-the-yaml-at-home.md

       cloneURL: https://github.com/brigadecore/brigade.git
 ```

-This is typically all the YAML you write with BRigade -- and most of it can be
+Besides being the only YAML you typically write when using Brigade, most of the
-generated for you with the `brig init` command!
+above can be generated for you with the `brig init` command!

 For good measure, let's mention that project definitions such as this one can be
 submitted to your Brigade API server like so: